compleatang/legal-markdown/README.md

 ## How to Use This Gem?

-After the gem has finished its installation on your system then you can simply type `$> legal2md [filename]` where the filename is the fileyou want the gem to parse.
+After the gem has finished its installation on your system then you can simply type `$> legal2md [filename]` where the filename is the file you want the gem to parse.
 Legal Markdown will parse the file and output the same filename.

 If you prefer to output as a different filename (which will allow you to keep the YAML front-matter), then you simply type `$> legal2md [input-filename] [output-filename]`.